Direct powers, ultrapowers and cumulative powers: Ultrapowers and cumulative powers

 As we have previously mentioned, to shape the hierarchy into the same first-order structure of its generating structure, it suffices to adapt the ultrapower construction to the present case.
-That would entail taking a quotient of each level $\mathcal{F}_{\beta^+}(\mathcal{A})$ by an ultrafilter over $I_\beta$.
-The problem, of course, is that there are many elements in $\mathcal{F}_{\beta^+}(A)$, for $\beta > 0$, which are not functions.
-More so, for $\beta > 1$, there are pairs of elements that are functions, but whose domains differ.
-So simply taking a quotient of $\mathcal{F}_{\beta^+}(\mathcal{A})$ by an ultrafilter over $I_\beta$ is not a valid construction.
-That could be worked around by taking a quotient of $\mathcal{F}^*_{\beta^+}(A)$ by an ultrafilter over $I_\beta$.
-We follow a different route by defining the equivalence classes modulo an ultrafilter by using equality modulo the $\vartheta$ function, as in the construction of $\mathfrak{F}_\beta(\mathcal{A})$.
+That would entail taking a quotient of each level $\mathfrak{C}_{\beta^+}(\mathcal{A}, \mathbf{I})$ by an ultrafilter over $I_\beta$.
+The problem, of course, is that there are many elements in $\mathfrak{C}_{\beta^+}(A, \mathbf{I})$ which are not functions.
+More so, for a successor $\beta^+$, there are pairs of elements that are functions, but whose domains differ.
+So simply taking a quotient of $\mathfrak{C}_{\beta^+}(\mathcal{A}, \mathbf{I})$ by an ultrafilter over $I_\beta$ is not a valid construction.
+To remedy that, we shall define equivalence classes modulo an ultrafilter by using equality modulo the $\vartheta$ function, as in the construction of $\mathcal{C}_\beta(\mathcal{A}, \mathbf{I})$.

-The aim of the present section is to understand what issues which may arise from our considerations on the properties of cumulative powers may be inherited by them from ultrapowers.
-As such, more than showing how ultrapowers may be obtained from cumulative powers, it investigates the relation between a structure, its direct powers, and its ultrapowers by showing under what conditions: embeddability is lifted from given structures to their ultrapowers; each equivalence class of an ultrapower may find a representative among an intuitively defined subset of the unquotiented direct power; each equivalence class of an ultrapower may find a representative among an intuitively defined subset of the unquotiented direct power; an ultrapower may embed into a respective direct power of the same structure; an ordered field may embed into an ultrapower of a given subfield of it.